Quotations and Allusions in

 Much less directly, though plausibly in view of the preceding reference to Aldous Huxley, there might be a connection with Huxley’s Perennial Philosophy.
-However, his book of that title was not published until 1945 and its focus is on personal enlightenment rather than on any doctrine of death; the originally Latin term philosophia perennis originated in 16th-century Neo-Platonism.
+However, that book was not published until 1945, and its focus is on personal enlightenment rather than on any doctrine of death.
+The originally Latin term, philosophia perennis, originated in 16th-century Neo-Platonism.

 the Light that lighteneth every man